DSIA

 Macro Information Overload

-Where the abundance of information becomes a quantitative obstruction to an underlying intention of an information technology system.
+The state where the abundance of information becomes a quantitative obstruction to an underlying intention of an information technology system.

 Micro Information Overload